 Mum came along in August 1942 as the young family tried to maintain some form of normality.
 Frank was 31 and Lil 29.

 However humdrum his activities were with the RAOC, and while war raged across Europe, the event that changed their lives would happen on October 23rd 1944, the day before his 34th birthday.
 Again at Shoebury Garrison, Frank was involved in transporting who knows what.
 I don’t know the exact circumstances, but we have a partial record of the incident in which a crane operated by women of the Auxiliary Territorial Service collapsed while loading his truck.
 Frank was struck by one and a half hundredweight, shattering his spine, leaving him paralysed from the chest down.
-A devastating blow for a young man and the father of a two-year old.
+A devastating blow for a young man and the father of a toddler.

 Life for Frank as a paraplegic meant Stoke Mandeville Hospital, until late 1945 when he was discharged to the care of the Royal Star and Garter home at Richmond, home to many invalided servicemen.
 Kings Regulations are fairly perfunctory.